isc-projects/stork/doc/man/stork-tool.8.rst

 Note that there is no argument for the database password, as the command-line arguments can sometimes be seen by other users.
 It can be passed using the ``STORK_DATABASE_PASSWORD`` variable.

+Stork logs on INFO level by default.
+Other levels can be configured using the ``STORK_LOG_LEVEL`` variable.
+Allowed values are: DEBUG, INFO, WARN, ERROR.

 To control the logging colorization, Stork supports the ``CLICOLOR`` and ``CLICOLOR_FORCE`` standard UNIX environment variables.
 Use ``CLICOLOR_FORCE`` to enforce enabling or disabling the ANSI colors usage.
 Set ``CLICOLOR`` to ``0`` or